paylike/currencies/README.md

 ## Account currencies

-These are the currencies you can use as a base for your account, the so called funding currency.
+These are the currencies you can use as a base for your account.
+Also known as account, settlement and funding currency.

 ### Global